 - Combine complex characters into a simpler character.

 - Establish a new meaning to a traditional character with a small number of strokes.

-Although Simplified is growing in popularity there are still areas that rely on Traditional Chinese, therefore your should consider buying Chinese Translation Software that supports both Simplified and Traditional.
-Our Translation software offers both versions, they can be purchased as a package.
+Although Simplified is growing in popularity there are still areas that rely on Traditional Chinese, therefore your should check to make sure the Chinese Translation Software that supports the version you need.

 Translating Chinese Dialects

 In China there are many different dialects but they are grouped into seven main categories.
 The two most popular that you may be more familiar with is Mandarin and Cantonese.
 The 5 other larger groups are, Gan, Hakka, Min, Xiang and Wu.
 Written Chinese is categorized into two groups, Traditional and Simplified.